Gydetti/website-virtualcounsel/docs/onboarding/master-client-onboarding.md

 ## 8. Images & Asset Pipeline

 - **Raw images**: Source images are stored in `assets/images/raw/`.
+- **Client images**: **Client-provided images will be placed in `docs/onboarding/client-input-files/images/` when ready**
 - **Optimized images**: Use `npm run image-optimize` to generate optimized images in `public/images/` and `blurDataURL.json`.
 - **Image components**: Use `next/image` or `<OptimizedImage />` for all images; no `<img>` tags.
 - **Fallbacks**: All fallback images use `DEFAULT_PLACEHOLDER_IMAGE` from `lib/constants.ts`.
 - **Testing**: E2E and unit tests verify image loading and fallbacks.

+### 🚨 **CRITICAL IMAGE WORKFLOW:**

+1. **Initial Build Phase:**
+   - **MAINTAIN all existing placeholder images**
+   - **DO NOT create, generate, or make up fake images**
+   - **VERIFY all placeholder images load correctly**

+2. **Client Image Integration Phase (Later):**
+   - Client images will be provided in `docs/onboarding/client-input-files/images/`
+   - Only then run `npm run image-optimize` to process client images
+   - Replace placeholder references with optimized client images
+   - Update alt text and image descriptions to match client content

+3. **Image Requirements for Clients:**
+   - High-resolution source images (minimum 1920px width for hero images)
+   - Proper naming convention (descriptive filenames)
+   - Organized by category (hero/, team/, services/, etc.)
+   - Professional quality and brand-appropriate content

+**⚠️ Remember:** The website must function perfectly with placeholder images.
+Real images are an enhancement, not a requirement for the initial build.

 ---